-Bill to legalize marijuana expected to be tabled on Thursday
+Liberals set to table marijuana legislation, but key details need to be resolved

 “Therefore, there must be allowances for branding as well as for in-store advertising of cannabis products to ensure that consumers who have already self-selected to enter a legal cannabis retailer will be well-informed about the products they are purchasing,” the letter said.

-The governing Liberals used last year’s 4/20 celebrations – festivals held every year on April 20, in which marijuana enthusiasts publicly light up – to announce that they would table their legislation this spring.
-The government is expected to table the long-awaited bill ahead of that same date this year, sources said.
+After it is tabled in the House, the legislation will be studied in committee in coming weeks.

-Liberal MP Bill Blair, who is parliamentary secretary to the Minister of Justice and Ottawa’s point man on the legalization file, has said that the production and sale of marijuana will be tightly regulated.
+In terms of the timing for the opening of the legal marijuana market, a key issue will be the ability of the provinces to develop the necessary infrastructure to distribute and sell it.

-The legislation will be inspired by a task force that was led by former Liberal minister Anne McLellan, which proposed a complete legalization model in a well-received report last year.
+The legislation will be inspired by a task force led by former Liberal cabinet minister Anne McLellan, which proposed a complete legalization model in a well-received report last year.

-Prime Minister Justin Trudeau has already endorsed one of its key recommendations, namely that marijuana should be legal for 18- or 19-year-olds, depending on each province’s legal drinking age.
+Prime Minister Justin Trudeau has already endorsed one of its key recommendations, that marijuana should be legal for people who are of legal drinking age – 18 or 19 years old, depending on the province they live in.

 The task force also urged the government to allow Canadians to buy or carry 30 grams of marijuana for personal use, and to grow up to four plants at home.
 The task force also recommended a system that would feature storefront sales and mail-order distribution, and allow a wide range of producers to operate legally, including “craft” growers and the current producers of medical marijuana.Report Typo/Error